 Maya also spent several years as a town meeting member approving operating budgets, capital expenditures and advocating for changes in local regulations and by-laws.

 Maya earned a B.A. from the Massachusetts College of Liberal Arts, and a J.D., cum laude, from Suffolk University Law School.
 She is a member of the Massachusetts and federal bars.

 Josh Giles, Director of the Policy and Government Division

-Josh Giles has held his current role as Policy and Government division director since 2014.
-Josh has been with our office since 2007, previously serving as Government Affairs Director and as a Senior Analyst.
+Josh Giles has held his current role as Director of the Policy and Government division since 2014.
+Josh has been with the OIG since 2007, previously serving as Government Affairs Director and as a Senior Analyst.
 He serves as the main point of contact on legislative issues and leads a team that manages the office’s statutory mandates in areas including real property, public construction and health care.

 Josh is a Certified Fraud Examiner, a Certified Inspector General and a Massachusetts Certified Public Purchasing Official.
 He has two decades of public service experience for Massachusetts working on a myriad of public policy issues, including energy, environment, health care and more.

 Previously, Josh was the Legislative Director for the Executive Office of Health and Human Services (EOHHS), where he advised the secretary on legislative matters and coordinated the legislative agenda for 16 agencies.
 While at EOHHS, he worked on Massachusetts’ 2006 landmark health care reform legislation.
 Josh also served in various roles in the Minority Leader’s Office of the Massachusetts House of Representatives, including Chief of Staff, Legislative Director and Senior Policy Analyst.